The following is a guide to formats that are accepted for registration.

 Formats requiring an additional processing fee

-These formats incur an extra fee to cover additional data back-up cost and administration time:
+These items incur an extra fee to cover additional data back-up cost and administration time:

-The preferred formats for postal submissions are CD or DVD.
+The preferred formats for postal submissions are CD, DVD or USB drive.

 Not accepted